SoftwareAG/sagdevops-templates/templates/sag-des-config/README.md

 	des.service.name=sampleService \
 	des.servicegroup.name=sampleServiceGroup
 ```
-Provision Digital Event Services into the default [Apama correlator instance](../sag-apama-correlator), configure truststore and
-keystore locations, configure default messaging service to point to the
-[Universal Messaging realm server](../sag-um-server/) with a username and password, listening at
-`nsp://umhost:9000`, point it to use the configured keystore and truststore, add a predefined Event Type
-to a Service Group and configure that group to work with the messaging service:
+Provision Digital Event Services into the default [Apama correlator instance](../sag-apama-correlator), configure truststore and keystore locations,  configure the default messaging service with a username and a password for Universal Messaging, point the messaging service to the [Universal Messaging realm server](../sag-um-server/) that listens at `nsp://umhost:9000`, configure the messaging service to use the specified keystore and truststore, add a predefined digital event type to a service group, and configure that service group to use the messaging service:

  ```bash
  sagcc exec templates composite apply sag-des-config nodes=dev1 \